-You switch the autopilot to STBY mode from any automatic operation mode from the autopilot pop-up or the physical standby button.
+You switch the autopilot to STBY mode from any automatic operation mode from the autopilot pop-up or using a physical standby key.

 → Note: If the unit is connected to an EVC system via the SG05, you can take manual control of the steering regardless of the autopilot mode.
-Refer to "Using the autopilot in an EVC system" on page 85.
+Refer to "Using the autopilot in an EVC system" on page 81.